 In an effort to ensure a proper cadence for parades, Lieutenant Dugan also started a Drum Corp to march with the unit.

 Lieutenant Walter L. Dugan was appointed a patrolman with the Cleveland Division of Police on 11/01/1951 after serving in the U.S. Marine Corp.
 After becoming a police officer he continued his military service in the Marine Corp Reserves.
 He was promoted to Sergeant on 12/01/1966, Lieutenant on 04/03/1977, and he retired on 05/31/1978.
-He has maintained his involvement with the Marine Corp even after moving to Florida.
-He is the president of the Chosen Few, a select group of Marines who were involved in the battle of the Chosin Reservoir in Korea.
+He maintained his involvement with the Marine Corp even after moving to Florida and was the president of The Chosin Few, a select group of U.S. and allied soldiers who fought in the Battle of the Chosin Reservoir in Korea, known as one of the most rugged in U.S. military history.
+His End of Watch was 09/17/2022.
 A number of these photographs were provided to the Police Museum by his daughter Barbara.